 1. A statement detailing why the decision to deny the promotion should be overturned.
-In the statement the faculty member is encouraged to submit any error in fact, criteria, or process that he or she believes led to the denial of the promotion.
+In the statement, the faculty member is encouraged to submit any error in fact, criteria, or process that they believe led to the denial of the promotion.